4d/docs/website/translated_docs/es/Project/overview.md

 title: Generalidades
 ---

 A 4D project contains all of the source code of a 4D application, whatever its deployement type (web, mobile, or desktop), from the database structure to the user interface, including code, forms, menus, user settings, or any required resources.
-A 4D project is primarily made of text-based files.
+Un proyecto 4D se compone principalmente de archivos texto.

 ## Archivos del proyecto